Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Introduction

 \section{Introduction}

-For robots to plan effectively in the world, they need to contend with continuous state spaces, continuous action spaces, and long task horizons (\figref{fig:teaser}, bottom row).
+For robots to plan effectively, they will need to contend with continuous state spaces, continuous action spaces, and long task horizons (\figref{fig:teaser}, bottom row).
 Symbolic AI planning techniques are able to solve tasks with very long horizons, but typically assume discrete, factored spaces~\cite{helmert2006fast}.
-Neural network-based approaches have shown promise in continuous spaces, but scaling to long horizons remains challenging ~\cite{hafner2020dream,chua2018pets}.
-How can symbolic and neural planning methods be combined to overcome the limitations of each?
+Neural network-based approaches have shown promise in continuous spaces, but scaling to long horizons remains challenging ~\cite{moerland2020model}.
+How can we combine symbolic and neural planning methods to overcome the limitations of each?

 In this paper, we propose a new model-based approach for learning and planning in deterministic, goal-based, multi-task settings with continuous state and action spaces.
-Following previous work, we assume that a small number of discrete \emph{predicates} (named relations over objects) are given, having been implemented by a human engineer ~\cite{lyu2019sdrl,illanes2020symbolic,wang2021learning}, or learned from previous experience in similar domains.
-These predicates induce discrete \emph{state abstractions} of the continuous environment state \cite{sacerdoti1974planning,kokelicaps21}.
+Following previous work, we assume that a small number of discrete \emph{predicates} (named relations over objects) are given, having been implemented by a human engineer ~\cite{lyu2019sdrl,wang2021learning}, or learned from previous experience in similar domains.
+These predicates induce discrete \emph{state abstractions} of the continuous environment state.
 For example, \textsc{Holding}(\texttt{block1}) abstracts away the continuous pose with which \texttt{block1} is held.
-Even when given predicates, the question of \emph{how to make use of them} to learn effective models for planning in continuous state and action spaces is a hard problem that this paper seeks to address.
+Even when given predicates, the question of \emph{how to make use of them} to learn effective models for planning in continuous state and action spaces is a hard problem we seek to address.

-From the predicates, and through sequential interaction with an environment, we aim to learn: (1) \emph{abstract actions}, which define transitions between abstract states; (2) an \emph{abstract transition model}, with symbolic preconditions and effects akin to AI planning operators; (3) a \emph{neural transition model} over the low-level, continuous state and action spaces; and (4) a set of \emph{neural action samplers}, which define how abstract actions can be refined into continuous actions.
+From the predicates, and from training data of transitions in an environment, we aim to learn: (1) \emph{abstract actions}, which define transitions between abstract states; (2) an \emph{abstract transition model}, with symbolic preconditions and effects akin to AI planning operators; (3) a \emph{neural transition model} over the low-level, continuous state and action spaces; and (4) a set of \emph{neural action samplers}, which define how abstract actions can be refined into continuous actions.

 We unify all of these with a new class of models that we term the \textbf{N}euro-\textbf{S}ymbolic \textbf{R}elational \textbf{T}ransition Model (NSRT) (pronounced ``insert'').
 NSRTs have both symbolic and neural components; all components are relational, permitting generalization to tasks with any number of objects and allowing sample-efficient learning.